Esri/i3s-spec/profiles/common/docs/headerAttribute.md

-# headerAttribute
+# header

-Headers to Geometry resources must be uniform across a cache and may only contain fixed-width, single element fields.
-The HeaderDefinition provides the name of each field for later access and the valueType of that header field.
+Headers to geometry resources must be uniform across a cache and may only contain fixed-width, single element fields.
+The header definition provides the name of each field for later access and the value type of that header field.

 ### Related: